7 Serious Effects Of Passive Smoking During Pregnancy

 As per the American Pregnancy Association, in the United States, a staggering 12–20% of pregnant women smoke, leading to birth defects in the baby, preterm delivery, and even fetal death.1 As a mom-to-be, you have taken the wise decision to quit smoking, if not for eternity then at least till your baby is born and eventually weaned off your breast milk.
 But probably you still like to breathe in a whiff when someone else is smoking nearby.
 How harmful can a puff of secondhand smoke be?

 Sadly, the effects of passive smoking during pregnancy are quite harmful.
 Secondhand smoke (SHS) is known to cause 6 million premature deaths per year, and babies are part of this list.
 The tobacco smoke you inhale comes out of the lit end of the cigarette (or any smoking product).
 So there’s no filter to protect you from the 4,000 chemicals present in it, many of which may cause cancer.
 Your baby breathes in what you breathe in, and all these chemicals find their way to your baby too via your bloodstream.
-Nicotine, carbon monoxide, and other chemicals can cross your placenta and affect your baby.2 The effects of passive smoking during pregnancy include miscarriage, premature birth, low birth weight, birth defects, sudden infant death syndrome, poor psychological development int the child, and increased risk of addiction.
-Here’a detailed look.
+Nicotine, carbon monoxide, and other chemicals can cross your placenta and affect your baby.2 The effects of passive smoking during pregnancy include miscarriage, premature birth, low birth weight, birth defects, sudden infant death syndrome, poor psychological development in the child, and increased risk of addiction.
+Here’s a detailed look at the 7 effects of passive smoking during pregnancy.

 Pregnant women are most likely to be exposed to secondhand smoke at home, and previous studies have found that the partner’s smoking habits could lead to miscarriages.
 A study conducted in Hong Kong found that women whose husbands smoked more than 20 cigarettes a day were twice as likely to have a miscarriage than those who had non-smoker husbands.3